AdamRen001/Code-During-Intern/README.md

-# Code-During-Intern
+# Codes-During-Intern
-Some code during Intern at RidgeTech
+Some codes during internship at HighFort.